larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 with various IETF working groups, including their mailing lists, chat channels and in-person, remote, or interim meetings remains primarily a task of the relevant group's management, such as WG chairs.
-Group participants MAY and chairs
-MUST alert the moderators to problematic behavior that rises to the level that some action is needed.
+Group participants may and chairs must alert the moderators to problematic behavior that rises to the level that some action is needed.

-In the interest of timely and consistent moderation, moderators MAY take actions against someone in a working group setting, but they MUST immediately inform management of relevant groups, including WG chairs and area directors, when they do so.
+In the interest of timely and consistent moderation, moderators may take actions against someone in a working group setting, but they must immediately inform management of relevant groups, including WG chairs and area directors, when they do so.

-If working group management and moderators disagree about a group moderation action taken by one party unilaterally, the matter SHALL be taken up with the responsible area director(s) for resolution, and, when more than one area is involved, with the IESG.
+If working group management and moderators disagree about a group moderation action taken by one party unilaterally, the matter shall be taken up with the responsible area director(s) for resolution, and, when more than one area is involved, with the IESG.
 Based on the result of this consultation, the moderation action may be upheld, modified or reverted.